 This medication is often used for pets that are suffering from allergies themselves.
 Since fleas bites frequently cause itchy allergic reactions, many owners have found solace in giving their feline some Benadryl.
 The average Benadryl dosage for cats 1 milligram per pound of body weight.
 Depending on the ailment, Benadryl can be administered up to three times a day.
 Always speak with your vet before giving your pet new medications.

 CBD oil, that is sourced from hemp, is legal in the United States.
 CBD is a cannabinoid found in the cannabis plant, but unlike THC, it does not get you or your pet high.
 Instead, CBD oil interacts with the endocannabinoid receptors located throughout the body and on the skin.
 The endocannabinoid system (ECS) helps to regulate inflammation, soreness, mood, anxiety, pain, and more.
 CBD influences the ECS to perform at its greatest capacity and is also known to promote a sense of calmness and relaxation, which may help soothe your ailing cat.
 Don’t be scared to rub a conservative amount of CBD oil directly to the affected area of your cat, then sit back and enjoy the results!

 You never want your pet to suffer, and best believe that’s what is happening when fleas are feasting upon them.
 Itchiness can drive your furry friend insane, but luckily there are several home remedies to help alleviate this issue.
 Fleas travel quickly, and if you play and cuddle your pet constantly there is a good chance that you will get fleas as well.
-Make sure to stomp this problem out quickly and effectively, and take preventative measures to make sure they do not return again!.
-More info here.
+Make sure to stomp this problem out quickly and effectively, and take preventative measures to make sure they do not return again!
+Learn more about Holistapet here or feel free to check out more home remedies for cats here.